MEHColeman/shoreditch/about.md

 cover: /public/images/shoreditch/shoreditch_cover.png
 ---

 Hey there!
 This page is included as an example.
-Feel free to customize it for your own use upon downloading.
+Feel free to customize it for your own use upon downloading, or delete it entirely.
 Carry on!
 {:.message}

 Welcome!
 This is *Shoreditch*.
 A clean, responsive, two-column jekyll theme optimised for technical blogging.

+*Shoreditch* has blog post content, stored in the `_posts` directory, and viewable via the [index page](/), or [tag indexes](/tag/info).
+It also has static pages, like this one, which are automatically added to the sidebar (unless you choose to exclude them, like the quick-reference page.

-*Shoreditch* is adapted from the very excellent [Hyde](http://hyde.getpoole.com) theme by [@mdo](https://twitter.com/mdo).
+Shoreditch is adapted from the very excellent [Hyde](http://hyde.getpoole.com) theme by [@mdo](https://twitter.com/mdo).
 Check it out.

 It is also heavily inspired by the [Flexible Jekyll](https://github.com/artemsheludko/flexible-jekyll) theme by Artem Sheludko.
 Also check that out!

 ## Features
 * Updated for Jekyll 4.0.